 Either way, with the cocoa powder, chocolate chips, and moist and fluffy texture, they’re a must for any chocolate lover!

-For more healthy protein pancake recipes, be sure to try my Banana Protein Pancakes and Pumpkin Protein Pancakes too.
+For more healthy protein pancake recipes, be sure to try my Banana Protein Pancakes, Protein Pancakes without Bananas and Pumpkin Protein Pancakes too.
 Or get a head start on breakfast with this Protein Pancake Mix Recipe!

-- High protein: Made with protein powder, eggs, egg whites and chia seeds, these chocolate protein pancakes are rich in protein with about 5 grams of protein per pancake.
-A great way to start the day full of energy!
+- High protein: Made with protein powder, eggs, egg whites and chia seeds, this chocolate protein pancakes recipe is rich in protein with about 5 grams of protein per pancake.
+A great way to start the day full of energy or save the pancakes as a post-workout snack!

 - Great for meal prep: Make up a big batch of these pancakes to enjoy throughout the week.
 They are freezer-friendly and can be easily reheated.